php-telegram-bot/core/README.md

 #### Self Signed Certificate

-To upload the certificate, add the certificate path as a parameter in *set.php*:
+To use a self signed certificate, upload it along with the bot and then add the certificate path as a parameter in *set.php*:
 ```php
 $result = $telegram->setWebhook($hook_url, ['certificate' => '/path/to/certificate']);
 ```